06wj/as2js/README.md

  * Globals.

  * References to classes created by Flash Professional.
    ActionScript compiler needs the literal class to avoid pruning.
+   Strings are more portable than classes.
    These class references could be quoted, for example:

     :'a,'zs/\([A-Za-z0-9]\+\)/"\1"/g